Desingularizations of Conformally Kaehler, Einstein Orbifolds: The General Case

 By \cite{ozu1}, after passing to a subsequence indexed by $j$, and for sufficiently large $j$, there thus exist na\"{\i}ve desingularizations $g^D_{t_j}$ such that $\|g_j-g^{D}_{t_j}\|_{C^{2,\alpha}_{\beta,*}(g^D_{t_j})} \to 0$, possibly with the involvement of trees of singularities.
 After perhaps refining our subsequence, the associated gluing scales $T_{k,j}>0$ in the tree can then be ordered such that, for all $j$,

 By \cite{ozu1,ozu2}, each $g_j$ is then isometric to some such $\hat{g}^n_{t_j,v_j}$ for $j \gg 0$.

 However, the two lowest eigenvalues of $W^+$ are everywhere negative and equal for the conformally K\"ahler $\lambda >0$ Einstein orbifold metric $g_\infty$.
 By Corollary \ref{controle curvature step k to k+1}, it therefore follows, for $j\gg 0$, that the two lowest eigenvalues of the self-dual Weyl curvatures $W^+$ of our Einstein metrics $g_j$ are therefore everywhere negative.
 Since $W^+\in \End (\Lambda^+)$ is trace-free, this means that these $g_j$ must have $\det (W^+) > 0$ everywhere.
+Thus, all but a finite number of the Einstein metrics $g_j$ must actually satisfy Wu's criterion \eqref{pengwu}.

+It is therefore a formal consequence that all but a finite number of the original $g_i$ must also satisfy \eqref{pengwu}.
+Indeed, there would otherwise be a subsequence $\{ g_{j^\prime}\} \subset \{ g_i\}$ consisting of Einstein metrics that {\em do not} satisfy \eqref{pengwu}.
+But since the $\{ g_{j^\prime}\}$ would still be an admissible sequence converging to $(X, g_\infty )$, the above argument would then demonstrate that \eqref{pengwu} must hold for an infinite number of the $\{ g_{j^\prime}\}$, and this is of course a contradiction.
+This shows that, for all $i \gg 0$, the original $\{ g_i\}$ must actually satisfy \eqref{pengwu}, and must therefore \cite{lebdet,pengwu} be conformally K\"ahler.

-Thus, when $j \gg 0$, the $g_j$ are Einstein metrics that satisfy Wu's criterion \eqref{pengwu}, and it therefore follows \cite{lebdet,pengwu} that they are necessarily \textit{conformally K\"ahler}.
-In particular, the classification \cite[Theorem A]{lebuniq} of such Einstein metrics on smooth, compact $4$-manifolds tells us that the $(M,g_j)$ must actually be K\"ahler-Einstein unless $(M,g_i)$ is either $\CP_2\# \overline{\CP}_2$, equipped with a constant multiple of the Page metric, or else $\CP_2\# 2\overline{\CP}_2$, equipped with a constant multiple of the Chen-LeBrun-Weber metric.
-But since these last metrics are, up to isometry and rescaling, the {\em only} conformally K\"ahler, Einstein metrics on $M=\CP_2\# \overline{\CP}_2$ and $\CP_2\# 2\overline{\CP}_2$, the given sequence $g_i$ on such an $M$ would necessarily be constant, and the orbifold limit would therefore be singularity-free.
-Thus, if the limit orbifold $(X,g_\infty )$ has at least one singular point, it follows that the $(M,g_i)$, must actually be K\"ahler-Einstein, and it then follows that the limit orbifold $(X,g_\infty )$ must be K\"ahler-Einstein, too.
-This proves Theorem \ref{beta} in the general case, and Theorem \ref{alpha} is then an immediate consequence. $\Box$
+The classification \cite[Theorem A]{lebuniq} of conformally K\"ahler, Einstein metrics on smooth, compact $4$-manifolds therefore tells us that these $(M,g_i)$ must actually be K\"ahler-Einstein unless $M$ is either $\CP_2\# \overline{\CP}_2$ or $\CP_2\# 2\overline{\CP}_2$, equipped with a constant multiple of the Page metric or the Chen-LeBrun-Weber metric, respectively.
+Since these exceptional metrics are also, up to isometry and rescaling, the {\em only} conformally K\"ahler, Einstein metrics on these exceptional manifolds, the $(M,g_i)$ must in fact be K\"ahler-Einstein for $i \gg 0$ if we assume that $(X,g_\infty )$ either has an orbifold singularity, or is itself K\"ahler-Einstein.
+Theorems \ref{alpha} and \ref{beta} thus now follow, as promised. $\Box$